gothwalritu/gothwalritu/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact: I love invent recepies with the leftover food and creating traditional madubani paintings.
+- ⚡ Fun fact: I love to invent recepies with the leftover food and creating traditional madhubani paintings.
 And also I am huge fan of Lord of the Rings.
 -->